PCW honors former Chair Bucoy, lauds her accomplishments

 Dr. Bucoy aimed for PCW to reach out to women and girls in the grassroots and improve the gender-responsiveness of government agencies and entities.
 Thus, under her term, PCW was able to strengthen collaboration with Regional Gender and Development Committee (RGADC), a mechanism to mainstream gender in the regional and local development councils.
 PCW also relaunched its official awards and incentives system, Gender and Development Transformation & Institutionalization through Mainstreaming of Programs, Agenda, Linkages & Advocacies (GADtimpala) Awards, under her management.
 To aid in bridging the gap for GAD capacity development at the national and local level, the Commission likewise expanded its pool of GAD resource persons all over the country, and certified additional local government units as GAD Local Learning Hubs.

 At the international level, Dr. Bucoy has actively and excellently represented the Philippines in various meetings and conferences, and led the country’s hosting of ASEAN events/gatherings.
 She participated in the United Nations Commission on the Status of Women (UN CSW) sessions, chaired the ASEAN Ministerial Meeting on Women, and actively participated and chaired some sessions of the ASEAN Committee on Women meetings, among others.
-She was also hands on in the preparation of the Beijing for Platform Action (BPfA) + 25 report, which chronicles the progress of the country’s implementation of this global roadmap.
+She was also hands on in the preparation of the Beijing for Platform Action (BPfA) + 25 report, which chronicles the progress of the country’s implementation of the BPfA.

 Under her leadership, the PCW also successfully hosted a series of Senior Officials Conferences on Gender Mainstreaming in the ASEAN Socio-Cultural Community (ASCC), ASEAN Economic Community (AEC), and ASEAN Political-Security Community (APSC) Sectoral Bodies in 2018 and 2019.